How to Clean Carpet With Baking Soda

 This post may contain affiliate links.
 When you purchase through links on our site, we may earn an affiliate commission.
 Read our affiliate disclosure

 Carpets can lose their brightness over time due to frequent use, spills, and lingering odors.
-There’s no need to resort to harsh chemicals to restore their appearance.
-Although there are many ways to clean your carpet, in this blog, I will discuss how to clean a carpet using baking soda.
+It should be cleaned regularly.
+Although there are many ways to clean your carpet, in this guide, I will discuss the general carpet-cleaning process using baking soda and how to remove stubborn stains.

 Baking soda, a common household item, can clean carpets effectively from the inside out.
 It not only removes dirt and eliminates odors but also addresses stubborn stains naturally.